canonical/hotsos/defs/README.md

 #### raises

 Defines an issue to raise along with the message displayed.
-For example a [check](#checks) may want to raise an issue using an [issue_types](../hotsos/core/issues/issue_types.py) with a formatted message where format fields are filled using Python properties or search results.
+For example a [check](#checks) may want to raise an [issue_types](../hotsos/core/issues/issue_types.py) with a formatted message where format fields are filled using Python properties or search results.

 format